Sunday, April 6, 2014

 The two-day ritual was presided over by His Eminence Tshugla Lopen Samten Dorji.

-During the ceremony, various rituals such as the lighting of butter lamps, Tshogkhor(Wish-fulfilling ritual), purification ritual, Tormas, Jingsey(Fire), and others were conducted.
+During the ceremony, various rituals were conducted, including the lighting of butter lamps, Tshogkhor (wish-fulfilling ritual), purification ritual, Tormas, Jingsey (fire), and others.

-Bottom of FormBuddhists are nature-worshippers and believe in divinity, the soul and the primordial energy form.
-Jingsey is one such ritual, which will appease harmful evils and placate death spirits and strengthen life.
-We perform rituals by offering nine grains like rice, millet, wheat, maize, mustard, etc, flowers, fruits, and holy water to their deities.
+Buddhists are nature-worshippers and believe in divinity, the soul, and primordial energy.
+Jingsey is one such ritual; it is believed to appease harmful evils, pacify death spirits, and strengthen life.
+The rituals are performed by offering nine grains (such as rice, millet, wheat, maize, and mustard), flowers, fruits, and holy water to the deities.

-The Rimdo was performed for the peace and well-being of the Darla family, the community, the King, the country and the people.
+The Rimdo was performed for the peace and well-being of the Darla family, the community, the King, the country, and the people.

-The ritual is being held annually.
+The ritual is held annually.

 Lama Rinpochea